karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 ---
-title: "Automatically purge container images hosted on ACR using ACR Tasks"
+title: "How to automatically purge container images from Azure Container Registry using ACR Tasks"
 date: 2022-12-18T22:55:19+01:00
 tags: ["azure", "containers", "docker", "terraform"]
 description: "Keeping your container registry free of stale or unwanted container images is a task often gets overlooked when a company starts working with containers.
 The best way to purge container images when using ACR (Azure Container Registry) is to use ACR Tasks, and that's what I want to show you in this post."